M-F: 8 a.m. - 4:30 p.m.

 1. Academic Integrity

-Violations of the Academic Integrity Policy (refer to the Student Handbook) will constitute a violation of the University regulations under this section.
+Violations of the Academic Integrity Policy will constitute a violation of the University regulations under this section.

 Procedural Guidelines for Reports of Violations of the Academic Integrity Policy

 a.
-Notification: The student will be notified by the Coordinator of Student Conduct Programs that he/she is accused of violating the Academic Integrity Policy by means of a Notice of Charge.
-This official notification will contain adequate information enabling the student to prepare a response to the charge(s) including the action(s) in question and name of complainant and witnesses.
+Notification: The student will be notified by the Office of Student Conduct Programs that he/she is accused of violating the Academic Integrity Policy by means of a Notice of Charge.
+This official notification will contain adequate information enabling the student to prepare a response to the charge(s) including the action(s) in question and name of complainant and witnesses, if known.

 b.
-Response: The student will have the opportunity to accept or deny responsibility for the charge(s) in writing.
-Failure to respond to the charge(s) will be considered the same as admission of guilt.
+Response: The student will have the opportunity to accept or deny responsibility for the charge(s).
+Failure to respond to the charge(s) will be considered the same as admission of responsibility.
 A Hearing Panel of two faculty members and two students from the Academic Integrity Board will review the charge(s) of academic dishonesty and will have the authority to determine a student’s accountability for the charge(s) and to impose appropriate sanctions.

 c.
 Sanctions: The range of sanctions that may be imposed by the Hearing Panel for violations of the Academic Integrity Policy include:

 d.
-Appeal: Written appeals must be submitted within three days of the written notification of the decision of the Hearing Panel, through the Coordinator of the Office of Student Conduct, to the Provost/Vice President for Academic Affairs and the Vice President for Student Affairs.
+Appeal: Written appeals must be submitted within three days of the written notification of the decision of the Hearing Panel, through the Office of Student Conduct Programs, to the Provost/Vice President for Academic Affairs and the Vice President for Student Affairs.
+Grade change sanctions cannot be appealed, the decision of the Provost if final.

 e.
 The imposition of regular disciplinary penalties does not preclude an academic penalty imposed by an instructor.